-Adele Houghton is a Doctor of Public Health (DrPH) candidate at the Harvard T.H.
-Chan School of Public Health, an architect specializing in green and healthy building design, and Founder of ArchEPI, a Software-as-a-Service (SaaS) tool that converts open source environmental, demographic, and health data for every census tract in the U.S. into actionable design recommendations reflecting neighborhood priorities around climate, health, and equity.
+Adele Houghton graduated from the Harvard T.H.
+Chan School of Public Health as a Doctor of Public Health (DrPH), as an architect specializing in green and healthy building design, and Founder of ArchEPI, a Software-as-a-Service (SaaS) tool that converts open source environmental, demographic, and health data for every census tract in the U.S. into actionable design recommendations reflecting neighborhood priorities around climate, health, and equity.
 She is dedicated to transforming the currently fragmented and uncoordinated real estate development process into a mechanism for advancing climate, health, and equity.

 Adele believes that our surroundings set the context for how we live as a society – and how society interacts with nature.
 When she graduated from architecture school in 2003, Adele chose to work in green and healthy building design.
 She pivoted from architecture to public health a few years later, when she realized that the tools and business proposition deployed by the green and healthy building sector were not sufficient to achieve its goal of transforming the real estate industry into a net positive for both the natural environment and human health.